Is Vermeer’s Astronomer

 To my surprise, no one (until I researched this further) had made the connection between Vermeer’s Astronomer and the famous Dutch Astronomer Christiaan Huygens – not one of the many Vermeer researchers had examined this possibility.
 As is evident in the well-known portrait by the Dutch painter Netscher (image 4), Christiaan Huygens was an elegant and distinguished scholar indeed.
 One can easily observe the resemblance in the overall physiognomy – the downturned eyelids, the long, thin nose, the cleft on his chin.
 There is certainly one essential difference: In this official portrait by Netscher, with the posh outfit and the wig, it is not the contemplative scientist who is depicted, but one of the most eminent members of the Dutch elite.
 Christiaan was both.

-I looked persistently for more images of him.
+I searched persistently for more images of him.
 There is no acknowledged portrait representing him as a scientist at work – but there is one portrait without a wig.(image 2).
 The flyaway curls, the length of his wavy hair up to his shoulders, and their colour, which seems to brighten in the light, are similar to Vermeer’s protagonists.
 In this portrait by Bernard Vaillant, Christiaan is no longer in his forties, but almost fifty-seven years old; his eyelids are heavier, but his hair has not yet turned grey.

 The next clue that confirmed my hypothesis was a white relief portrait in profile, at the Paris Observatory.
 Christiaan wrote to his elder brother that he was not satisfied with this depiction, he was constantly asking the French sculptor Clerion to make corrections… But even so, the resemblance of his profile to Vermeer’s Astronomer is striking.